-2.2.4.1 Live Fire Ranges
+2.2.4.1 Live Fire Range Complex

-The proposed alternatives for the location of the Training Range Complex are on the east coast of Guam, east of Andersen South.
+The proposed alternatives for the location of the live fire range complex are on the east coast of Guam, east of Andersen South.
 Range Alternative A includes realignment of Route 15.
 Range Alternative B is south of Range Alternative A and would not include realignment of Route 15.
-Both alternatives would also include a proposal for special use airspace (SUA) from 0 to 3,000 ft (914 m) above ground level

-(AGL) for the Surface Danger Zones (SDZs) of the machine gun range over parts of Andersen South and off the east coast of Guam.
-Weapons live-fire training activities would be the same at either location and would include:
+Both alternatives would also include a proposal for Special Use Airspace (SUA) from 0 to 3,000 ft (914 m) above ground level (AGL) for the Surface Danger Zones (SDZs) of the machine gun range over parts of Andersen South and off the east coast of Guam.
+Weapons and explosives live fire training activities training would be the same at either location and would include:

 - Small arms range complex: Multiple ranges would be in the complex.
-The proposed Known Distance (KD) range would provide for 50 firing points, but the range area would be sized for future expansion up to 80 firing points.
+The proposed Known-Distance (KD) range would provide for 50 firing points, but the range area would be sized for future expansion up to 80 firing points.
 The KD range would be 160-yards (yd) (146-m) wide and 500 yd (457 m) from the farthest firing line to the target line.
-The proposed pistol range would provide for 25 firing points and would be expandable to 30 firing points with a 150-ft (46-m) nonstandard small arms range for multi-purpose use.
-The proposed Modified Record of Fire Range would contain 16 lanes, expandable to 24 lanes in future for training with 5.56 millimeter (mm) weapons.
-The proposed Nonstandard Small Arms Range would be 100 m (328 ft) in length with 25 firing points, expandable in future to 50 firing points for training with 9-mm and 5.56-mm weapons. - Machine Gun Multi-Purpose Range: The range would have eight stationary firing lanes, expandable to 12, and two moving target lanes.
+The proposed pistol range would provide for 25 firing points and would be expandable to 30 firing points with a 150-ft (46-m) square-bay range for multi-purpose use.
+The proposed Unknown Distance range would contain 16 lanes, expandable to 24 lanes in future for training with 5.56 millimeter (mm) weapons.
+The proposed Square Bay Range would be 100 m (328 ft) in length with 25 firing points, expandable in future to 50 firing points for training with 9 mm and 5.56 mm weapons. - Machine Gun Multi-Purpose Range: The range would have eight stationary firing lanes, expandable to 12, and two moving target lanes.
 Lanes would be approximately 3,820 ft (1 km) long.
 The firing line is 492 ft (150 m) wide and the target line at its farthest extent is 984 ft (300 m) wide.
 The firing line is raised to include a vehicle firing platform extending 130 ft (40 m) deep.
-Projectiles authorized for this range include 7.62-mm, .50 caliber, and MK19 40-mm Training Projectile (TP).
-There would be a restricted area to 3,000 ft (914 m) AGL if this range is located near Route 15.
+Projectiles authorized for this range include 7.62 mm, .50 caliber, and MK19 40 mm Training Projectile (TP).
+There would be a restricted area to 3,000 ft (914 m) AGL if this range is located near Route 15. - Hand Grenade Range: An approximately 1 to 2 ac (0.4 to 0.8 ha) area would be cleared and developed as a hand grenade training range complex for the M67 (6.5 ounce Comp B) fragmentation hand grenade and the M69 inert practice grenade. - Demolition Range: A pit of dirt or sand, approximately 100 ft (30 m) in diameter, would be excavated where explosives would be rigged, primed, and detonated.
+Training personnel would be sheltered in a bunker or defilade position approximately 985 ft (300 m) from the point of detonation.
+Up to 20 pounds of explosives could be used.